Prayer Time Dubai For December 2024 | Namaz Timings

 What was the last time you prayed, Fajr?

-The time of Fajr prayer timing in dubai (with a loud recitation of the Quran) is from the beginning of dawn to sunrise.
+The time of Fajr prayer timing in Dubai (with a loud recitation of the Quran) is from the beginning of dawn to sunrise.

 Abhay Sharma